 My father has been mentioned before, but I am going to talk about him again.
 You see, my dad had a very simple way with words – he said what he meant and he meant what he said.
 I rarely heard him raise his voice, and I didn’t want to.

-One of the things my father used to say was based on the stand-up comedy of Bill Cosby.
+One of the things my father used to say was based on the stand-up comedy of Bill Cosby (before he became infamous).
 He would tell me, “I brought you into this world, and I can take you out.”
 But unlike modern children who never hear talk like that, I believed him.
 And believe me, he was very capable.